Chep0x61/PersonalDiscordBot/README.md

 # PersonalDiscordBot
-Young Discord Bot in JavaScript
+Young Discord Bot still working on it with Discord.py